jjmedinaariza/modelling_book/docs/01-intro.md

 ##Dataframes

 Ok, so now that you understand some of the basic types of objects you can use in R, let's start taking about data frames.
 One of the most common objects you will work with in this course are **data frames**.
 Data frames can be created with the `data.frame()` function.

 Data frames are *multiple vectors* of possibly different classes (e.g., numeric, factors), but of the same length (e.g., all vectors, or variables, have the same number of rows).
-This may sound a bit too technical but it is simply a way of saying that a dataframe is what in other programmes for data analysis gets represented as data sets, the tabular spreadsheets you have seen when using Excel.
+This may sound a bit too technical but it is simply a way of saying that a data frame is what in other programmes for data analysis gets represented as data sets, the tabular spreadsheets you have seen when using Excel.

-Let's create a dataframe with two variables:
+Let's create a data frame with two variables:

 ```r